Humboldt-WI/dissertations/README.md

-# dissertations
+# Dissertations
-Repo for BSc. and MSc. dissertations supervised by members from the Chair of Information Systems at Humboldt-Universität zu BerlinRepository for student dissertation
+Welcome to our dissertations repository.
+The repo serves as a central hub for dissertation projects undertaken by our students at the Humboldt-Universität zu Berlin.